Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 replayed or restarted after a Keeper supplies more funds).
 If the delivery is interrupted, or fails, the buffer is discarded.
 (Note that these per-crank DB transactions are independent of any blockchain transactions that might have initiated the delivery).
-Syscalls which return data will read it from the crank buffer (if recently modified, or fall through to the persistent store below.
+Syscalls read recently-modified data from the crank buffer, otherwise falling through to the persistent store.

 All `dispatch` functions can schedule near-term work by using `Promise.resolve()` to append something to the promise queue.
 This work will